app comparison

 Pay-once apps: rare in this category.
 Compute cost on AI-driven care and identification favours subscriptions.

-If budget is the top constraint, the free tiers of RHS Grow or Growli are credible starting points before any subscription decision.
+If budget is the top constraint, the free tiers of RHS Grow and Growli are the two that do not expire, and either is a credible starting point before any subscription decision.

 Common mistakes when picking a plant care app in the UK